ThomasFergy/ALICE-QGP-Analysis/README.md

 In this example we will go from nothing to having a significance plot for dcapostopv on the K0.

 1. First we will need to apply the cuts over the range that we want and on the files we want.
-The script `V0Data_cut_runner.py` or `V0MC_cut_runner.py` allow us to do this.
-At the top of these files you will find three variables which make these selections for you.
+The scripts `V0Data_cut_runner.py` or `V0MC_cut_runner.py` allow us to do this.
+At the top of these files you will find 2 variables which make these selections for you.
-   2. `par_indices = [...]`: 0 = dcanegtopv, 1 = dcapostopv, 2 = v0cospa, 3 = dcav0dau, 4 = v0radius.
+   1. `par_indices = [...]`: 0 = dcanegtopv, 1 = dcapostopv, 2 = v0cospa, 3 = dcav0dau, 4 = v0radius.
-   3. `cut_values`: array of floats.
+   2. `cut_values`: array of floats.
 I would use np.arrange(...) here.

    For this example we could choose to use `V0Data_cut_runner.py` with: `par_indices = [1]`, `cut_values = np.arange(0, 0.2+0.005, 0.005)`.
 Make sure you save these changes before step 2.